 Set forth below are the names of the persons nominated as directors, their ages, their offices in the Corporation, if any, their principal occupation or employment for the past five years, the length of their tenure as directors and the names of other public companies in which such persons hold directorships.
-Information regarding their beneficial ownership of the Corporation's Common Stock and of the common stock of its majority-owned subsidiary, Thermo Fibergen Inc. ("Thermo Fibergen"), and of its parent company, Thermo Electron Corporation ("Thermo Electron"), a diversified high technology company, is reported under the caption "Stock Ownership."
-All of the nominees are currently directors of the Corporation.
-Senator Paul E. Tsongas, who served as a director of the Corporation since 1992, passed away in January 1997.
+Information regarding their beneficial ownership of the Corporation's Common Stock and of the common stock of its majority-owned subsidiary, Thermo Fibergen Inc. ("Thermo Fibergen"), and of its parent company, Thermo Electron Corporation ("Thermo Electron"), a provider of diversified products and services for the biomedical, instrument and environmental markets, is reported under the caption

-Dr. Walter J. Bornhorst Dr. Bornhorst, 56, has been a director of the Corporation since its inception in 1991.
+DR. WALTER J. BORNHORST Dr. Bornhorst, 57, has been a director of the Corporation since its inception in 1991.
 Since 1994, Dr. Bornhorst has been the chairman of Z Corporation, a developer of rapid prototyping equipment.
 From the inception of the Corporation to December 1992, Dr. Bornhorst was chairman of the board.
-He was senior vice president of Thermo Electron from 1985 to 1992.
+He was a senior vice president of Thermo Electron from 1985 to 1992.
 Dr. Bornhorst is also a director of Thermo Cardiosystems Inc. Dr. Bornhorst is the son-in-law of Dr. George N. Hatsopoulos, a director of the Corporation.

-Dr. George N. Hatsopoulos

-Dr. Hatsopoulos, 70, has been a director of the Corporation since its inception.
+DR. GEORGE N. HATSOPOULOS Dr. Hatsopoulos, 71, has been a director of the Corporation since its inception.
 Dr. Hatsopoulos has been the chairman of the board and chief executive officer of Thermo Electron since he founded the company in 1956 and was president of Thermo Electron from 1956 to January 1997.
 Dr. Hatsopoulos is also a director of Photoelectron Corporation, Thermedics Inc., Thermo Electron, Thermo Ecotek Corporation, Thermo Instrument Systems Inc., Thermo Optek Corporation, ThermoQuest Corporation and ThermoTrex Corporation.
-Dr. Hatsopoulos is the brother of Mr. John N. Hatsopoulos, a director, the chief financial officer and a vice president of the Corporation, and is the father-in-law of Dr. Walter J. Bornhorst, a director of the Corporation.

-John N. Hatsopoulos Mr. Hatsopoulos, 62, has been a director, chief financial officer and vice president of the Corporation since its inception.
+Dr. Hatsopoulos is the brother of Mr. John N. Hatsopoulos, a director, the chief financial officer and a senior vice president of the Corporation, and is the father-in-law of Dr. Walter J. Bornhorst, a director of the Corporation.
+JOHN N. HATSOPOULOS Mr. Hatsopoulos, 63, has been a director and the chief financial officer of the Corporation since its inception.
+He was also vice president of the Corporation from its inception until December 1997 and has been its senior vice president since December 1997.
 He has been the president of Thermo Electron since January 1997, the chief financial officer of Thermo Electron since 1988, and was an executive vice president of Thermo Electron from 1986 to 1997.
-Mr. Hatsopoulos is also a director of LOIS/USA Inc., Thermedics Inc., Thermo Ecotek Corporation, Thermo Instrument Systems Inc., Thermo Power Corporation, Thermo TerraTech Inc. and ThermoTrex Corporation.
-Mr. Hatsopoulos is the brother of Dr. George N. Hatsopoulos, a director of the Corporation.
+Mr. Hatsopoulos is also a director of LOIS/USA Inc., ONIX Systems Inc., Thermedics Inc., Thermo Ecotek Corporation, Thermo Electron, Thermo Instrument Systems Inc., Thermo Power Corporation and Thermo TerraTech Inc. Mr. Hatsopoulos is the brother of Dr. George N. Hatsopoulos, a director of the Corporation.
+FRANCIS L. MCKONE Mr. McKone, 64, has been a director of the Corporation since March 1998.
+Mr. McKone has been the president and co-chief executive officer of Albany International Corp., a worldwide supplier of paper machine fabrics, since 1984.
+In 1993, he became the president and chief executive officer of Albany International Corp.
+He is also a director of Albank Financial Corporation and Thermo Fibergen Inc.

-Donald E. Noble